 The unemployment rate only includes jobless persons who are available to and have actively sought work in the past four weeks.
-To incorporate a broader group of individuals who are not technically "unemployed" but supplement the available labor pool, the U.S. Bureau of Labor Statistics (BLS) defines alternative measures of labor underutilization for states on a four-
+To incorporate a broader group of individuals who are not technically "unemployed" but supplement the available labor pool, the U.S. Bureau of Labor Statistics (BLS) defines alternative measures of labor underutilization for states on a fourquarter moving average basis which removes seasonality.
+The following are definitions of the six measures: